This article, originally published June 18, 2021, has been updated with current information

 Use a Prime Day social media post, blog article or press release to recommend books and movies that tell the story of public safety.
 Most people admire the work you do and want to learn more.
 Share with them our lists of firefighter-themed children's books, police themed children’s books, EMS-themed children’s books, or make your own list.

 You could also link to a recent book you’ve read that has inspired you as a leader, improved your skills as a public safety professional or caused you to rethink how to best do your job.
-Three books I have read recently which have caused me to question assumptions about public safety training, the war on drugs and community interaction are, “Tangled Up in Blue: Policing the American City” by Rosa Brooks; “Killing Season: A Paramedic's Dispatches from the Front Lines of the Opioid Epidemic,” by Peter Canning; and “The Infinite Game,” by Simon Sinek.
+Three books I have read recently which have caused me to question assumptions about public safety training, the war on drugs and community interaction are, “Tangled Up in Blue: Policing the American City” by Rosa Brooks; “Killing Season: A Paramedic's Dispatches from the Front Lines of the Opioid Epidemic,” by Peter Canning; “The Infinite Game,” by Simon Sinek; and "How to Change: The Science of Getting from Where You Are to Where You Want to Be," by Katy Milkman.
 What books would you recommend to your community?

 5. Great gift ideas for personal and community safety